Tackling social engineering is an essential part of any information security regime.

 1. Build a positive security culture

 Before we go any further, we should dispel an unhelpful myth.

 Social engineering attacks exploit misplaced trust, not stupidity.
-If someone fools you or your staff, it’s because they’re good at manipulation, not because you or your staff are stupid.
-Your corporate culture needs to reflect that fact.
+If someone fools you or your staff, it’s because they’re good at manipulation, not because you or your team are stupid.

-We’re all potential victims, and as social engineering campaigns get more and more sophisticated, the risk is only going to increase.
+We’re all potential victims, and as social engineering campaigns get increasingly sophisticated, the risk will only increase.

 2. Learn the psychological triggers

-However, recognising social engineering attacks isn’t always as easy as identifying obviously dubious emails.
+However, recognising social engineering attacks isn’t always as easy as identifying suspicious emails.